UP

 Grandparents

-When Vermeer was born in Delft the city was already more than 350 years old.
-In those times Delft was a prosperous, if conservative, Dutch town located in the south of the United Provinces, in the province of Holland.
+When Vermeer was born in Delft, the city was already more than 350 years old.
+In those times Delft was a prosperous, albeit conservative, Dutch town located in the south of the United Provinces, within the province of Holland.
 Delft had survived devastating fires and various bouts with the plague.
-"Its wealth was based on its thriving faience factories, tapestry weaving ateliers and breweries.
-It was also a city with a long and distinguished past.
-Its strong fortifications, city walls and medieval gates protected the city for more than three centuries and had provided refuge for William the Silent, Prince of Orange during the Dutch revolt against Spanish Habsburg control.
-Although the court and seat of government moved to The Hague at the end of the sixteenth century, Delft continued to enjoy a special status."1 The city was not only the home of the famous School of Delft of painting, it was a thriving center for the decorative arts: tapestry, silver and faience, or Delft Blue.
+"Its wealth was based on its thriving faience factories, tapestry-weaving ateliers and breweries.
+Moreover, it was also a city with a long and distinguished past.
+Its strong fortifications, city walls, and medieval gates protected the city for more than three centuries and had provided refuge for William the Silent, Prince of Orange during the Dutch revolt against Spanish Habsburg control.
+Although the court and seat of government moved to The Hague at the end of the sixteenth century, Delft continued to enjoy a special status."John Michael Montias, Vermeer and His Milieu: A Web of Social History (Princeton, NJ: Princeton University Press, 1989), 172.
+The city was not only the home of the famous School of Delft of painting, it was a thriving center for the decorative arts: tapestry, silver, and faience, or Delft Blue.

 A. Flying Fox (Vermeer's presumed birthplace and inn of his father)